 Unlike Spinks, Snipes was viewed as being no threat at all to take Larry’s title or derail the big money superfight to come; the oddsmakers in Vegas didn’t even offer a betting line on the fight.
 The bout had one purpose: to keep Holmes active and sharp while he waited for his defense against Cooney to finally happen.
 It also gave Holmes a rare opportunity to compete outside of Las Vegas and in his home state of Pennsylvania.

 Snipes had really done nothing to deserve his title shot.
-His last outing had been a ten round win over South African Gerrie Coetzee in a decision universally declared the worst anyone had seen in years.
+His last outing had been a ten round win over South African Gerrie Coetzee in a decision universally declared one of the worst anyone had seen in years.
 Before that he had out-pointed Eddie Mustafa Muhammad who wasn’t even a legitimate heavyweight.
 No one could recall the last time Snipes had impressed anyone; most couldn’t recall who he was.
 This would soon change.

-Reflecting the popularity of boxing at the time, Holmes vs Snipes was broadcast live on prime-time television with the singular voice of Howard Cosell narrating the action.
+Reflecting the popularity of boxing at the time, Holmes vs Snipes was broadcast live on free prime-time television with the singular voice of Howard Cosell narrating the action.
 And Cosell did not sugar-coat the quality of the match-up.
 Snipes, in Cosell’s words, was not “in the same class” as the champion and had virtually “no chance” of winning.
 And it appeared Holmes had the same opinion as he started fast, taking the fight to the challenger from the opening bell, dominating and scoring heavily, looking for the early knockout.

 And indeed the surprises kept coming as Snipes, charging forward with increasing confidence and landing hard shots to the body, clearly won the fourth.
-“The kid’s fighting aggressively in this round,” marveled Cosell, as Snipes responded to a solid right from Holmes with two clubbing rights of his own and more solid blows to Larry’s ribs.
+“The kid’s fighting aggressively in this round,” marveled Cosell, as the challenger responded to a solid right from Holmes with two clubbing rights of his own and more solid blows to Larry’s ribs.

 As the fifth began, and Cosell remarked on how the contest had “gone longer than anyone expected,” Holmes sought to reassert himself by sticking and moving and catching Snipes coming in, but the “no chance” challenger was undeterred, chasing Holmes, smiling when tagged, and launching one big right hand after another.
 “Yes, the kid has the guts,” drawled Cosell, “but the skills belong to Holmes.”

 And with thirty seconds left in the round, the skillful champion unloaded with a heavy right which opened an angry cut over Snipes’ left eye and forced him to retreat.
-The hurt challenger absorbed a beating as the round drew to a close but instead of caving in, he caught Holmes with a left hook at the bell.
+The hurt challenger absorbed a beating as the round drew to a close, but instead of caving in, he caught Holmes with a left hook at the bell.

 Still, it was another round for the champion and there was, as yet, no sense of a potential upset.
 But at the same time no one could dispute that Snipes was vastly exceeding all expectations, or that sports fans across the nation were enjoying an entertaining heavyweight slugfest on free, prime-time television.

-Then came round seven, and just twenty-two seconds in what had threatened to occur since Snipes began to get brave in round three, finally happened.
+Then came round seven, and just twenty-two seconds in, what had threatened to occur since Snipes began to get brave in round three, finally happened.
 A perfectly timed overhand right connected cleanly with Holmes’ chin and caused the champion’s legs to fold up like a defective lawn chair collapsing under an unsuspecting party guest.
 With the shocked crowd roaring, a dazed Holmes quickly rolled over and scrambled to his feet, falling face-first into the turnbuckle as he did, before righting himself.

 For a few seconds at least, Holmes had no idea where he was.
 He wandered along one side of the ring as the referee gave him the eight count, staring blankly into the shrieking tumult of the crowd, before Snipes was waved back in and the challenger almost bowled Holmes over in his hurry to apply the coup de grâce.
 Only Larry’s long arms, extended to hold off the attacking Snipes, saved him by inches from a final, finishing punch.
 “This could be one of the biggest upsets in boxing,” shouted Cosell over the noise of the frenzied throng as Snipes pursued his wounded quarry and Holmes lurched about, trying to clear his head, the bell more than two minutes away.
 “What a turn of events, ladies and gentlemen!” cried Cosell.

 Perhaps the greatest irony of Larry Holmes’ career is that early on he had been labelled a “dog,” meaning he would quit when hurt or pressured.
 And yet what boxer ever showed more grit than this perennially underestimated battler?
-Against Ken Norton, Earnie Shavers, Mike Weaver, now Snipes, and later against Tim Witherspoon, Holmes repeatedly demonstrated his ability to struggle through pain and adversity, to fire back when under fire, and to win after skirting so close to the brink of defeat.
+Against Ken Norton, Earnie Shavers, Mike Weaver, now Snipes, and later against Tim Witherspoon, Holmes repeatedly demonstrated his ability to struggle through pain and adversity, to fire back when under fire, and to prevail after skirting so close to the brink of defeat.

 “And now,” pointed out Cosell, “[Holmes] is aware that this kid could end his dream of huge dollars against Gerry Cooney!”
 And on cue, as if finally grasping the urgency of the situation, in round eight Holmes boxed conservatively, asserting his greater skill and experience as he moved and danced, snapping out the left jab and keeping Snipes at bay.
 In the ninth the determined challenger bore in aggressively behind a volley of jabs, but Holmes took the round with the harder, heavier shots and the tenth was also Larry’s, as Snipes’ porous defense allowed the champion to score with precise counters and sharp one-two’s.
 Still, Snipes remained the unlikely aggressor, stalking and looking to land again the jackpot shot, to again put Holmes down.
 “Right now, Larry will settle for a decision,” declared Cosell.